PlanterApp/planter_blog/content/posts/seed-saving-101/index.md

 ![A glass jar covered with a paper towel containing tomato seeds in water](tomato-seeds.jpg)

 **Peppers:** Saving seeds from peppers couldn't be easier- just cut the pepper open and there are infinite seeds inside!
-Remove the seeds from the inner membrane and leave them on a paper plate to dry completely.
+Remove the seeds from the inner membrane and leave them on a paper plate to dry completely before storing.
 Be aware that if you grow hot peppers and mild peppers close to each other, there is a small chance that you could end up with a mixed variety.
 If some unexpected heat could pose a problem for you and your family, be sure to follow minimum isolation distances between pepper varieties so you don’t end up with a spicy surprise!

 **Radish:** Radish is another crop that readily goes to seed.
 If you are concerned about cross-pollination in your radishes, you may want to sow different varieties at different times.
 The green radish seed pods are actually edible (and delicious!) with a mild radish flavor.
 If you want to save your radish seeds rather than eating all the pods, allow the pods to become large, brown, and dry on the plant.
 You can then pick or cut the pods off the plant.
 To get to the seeds inside you’ll need to crack the seed pods open and shake, rub or pick the seeds out.
 This isn't the most efficient task in the world, but it's a good project to tackle while watching some gardening videos on YouTube 🙂.
 The dried pods can be a bit prickly so you may want to protect your hands if they are sensitive.